Religion - Religious Beliefs

 contemporary ideas and expressions of freedom of choice.

-is the political orientation of those who favor
+of those who favor

 revolutionary change in government and society.